Vtrolia/Networking.h/README.md

 ### char *get_datetime_s(void):
 This function will get the local date and time for the system from the OS and returns it in a string.
 It returns the date and time in the format: year-month-day hours:minutes:seconds.
 Takes no arguments, and does not use malloc() for the string it returns, so you do not need to worry about using free() with the pointer this returns.

-### connection make_connection( const char *domain, const char *port,  char *client_port):
+### connection make_connection( const char *domain, unsigned int port,  unsigned int client_port):
 -	*Domain*: a string that either holds the ip address or the domain name of the server you wish to connect to
--	*Port*: This is a string representing the port being used on the server that you wish to connect to
+-	*Port*: This is the port being used on the server that you wish to connect to
--	*Client_port*: another string, this time it represents the port YOU want to use on your local computer.
-If you are using this for a server application, pass in NULL.
+-	*Client_port*: represents the port YOU want to use on your local computer.
+If you are using this for a server application, pass in 0.

 This function will create a socket for you that is ready to be connected to a client or a server and passes you the information you need to connect back in a connection struct.
 If you want to make custom connecting to client and connecting to server functions, use this.
 If not, this function’s main purpose is to be used by the higher-level functions when they actually will connect to you to the computer you want or listen for a client to connect.
 It will create an IPv4 TCP connection.

-### int connect_to_server(const char *domain, const char *port, char *client_port):
+### int connect_to_server(const char *domain, unsigned int port, unsigned int client_port):
 -	The  parameters for this function are exactly the same as those for make_connection(), scroll up a bit to see for yourself.

 This function will actually complete every part of the connection process for you up to the send() and recv() functions are needed.
 Because send and receive depend heavily on your specific use case, I didn’t want to lock you into only one possible way of sending data.
 It returns the socketfd of your connection to the server.

-### tuple connect_to_client(char *port):
+### tuple connect_to_client(unsigned int port):
--	*Port*: This string is the port you wish to run your server on, every other part of the equation is simply part of your local host, so we can generate it in the function itself
+-	*Port*: The port you wish to run your server on, every other part of the equation is simply part of your local host, so we can generate it in the function itself

 In this function, we start a server and listen until a client attempts to connect.
 If it is successful, we return a tuple that has both the address of the listening socket that is still open, and the newly formed data socket to send and receive.
 After calling this function, send() and recv() are all that you need, aside from calling shutdown() when you are finished.